xapple/forest_puller/NOTES.md

 * Check conversion factor for hpffre

-* High font size for y label in increments
+* Higher font size for y label in increments

-# TODO
+* HPFFRE, make a rolling difference window to estimate the increments

-* HPPFRE, make a rolling difference window to estimate the increments
+* Remove future values from HPFFRE and remove dotted line.

 * Place the zero at the same spot on the Y axis for every graph.

-* Remove future values from HPFFRE and remove dotted line.
+# TODO

 * For EU-CBM the red line: plot `provided_volume` and filter NF.